contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/tutorials/01_create-web-api.md

 <h1 class="numbered" id="toc_3"><i>3</i>Invoke the web API</h1>

 Using a web API does not impose any particular programming language.
 It can even be done from a web browser.
-However, to test your API, APISpark offers an integration of the Swagger UI that provides a graphical user interface to perform HTTP calls.
+However, to test your API, Restlet Cloud offers an integration of the Swagger UI that provides a graphical user interface to perform HTTP calls.

 From the **Overview** tab of your API, select the appropriate Endpoint.
 From the left panel, click on the Resource and the Method chosen and click on the **swagger** button.